Sophie Morgan: Early life

 Morgan was born near Crowborough, East Sussex, in 1985.
 Her father is a wine broker and her mother held various positions as a nurse, gundog trainer and air stewardess.
 Morgan was educated at Cumnor House School, Danehill, East Sussex and Gordonstoun School.
 "Having been chucked out of school in England, Sophie was sent to Gordonstoun School" in Moray, Scotland.

 Morgan sustained a T6 spinal cord injury in a road traffic accident in 2003, at the age of 18.
 This left her with paralysis from the chest down, and she has since used a wheelchair.

 Prior to the accident, Morgan had planned to study law at the University of Manchester.
-Having returned to live with her parents in Brighton, she instead opted to study art at the City College Brighton & Hove After completing her art foundation course, she started a Bachelor of Arts degree in fine arts at Goldsmiths, University of London.
-During her degree, a second career opportunity arose, as she was asked to participate in an expedition across Nicaragua (‘Beyond Boundaries' BBC 2004).
+Having returned to live with her parents in Brighton, she instead opted to study art at the City College Brighton & Hove After completing her art foundation course, she started a Bachelor of Arts degree in fine arts at Goldsmiths, University of London (2007-2009).
+During her degree, a second career opportunity arose, as she was asked to participate in an expedition across Nicaragua (Beyond Boundaries, BBC 2004).
 She later obtained a diploma in arts therapy from the Institute for Arts in Therapy and Education.

+As of 2024, Morgan resides in Los Angeles, after moving from London.